 Let’s make a simple crumb crust!

-Want to see how easy it is to make a crumb crust?
+Want to see how easy it is to make a crumble crust recipe?
 Just dump all of the ingredients into a food processor.
-I cut my butter into cubes and make sure that it is at room temperature.

-A few pulses with the food processor and, a few seconds later, the flour and brown sugar combine to make a wonderful mixture that is just perfect to use in bars.
+Give the ingredients a few pulses with the pulse button and, a few seconds later, the flour and brown sugar combine to make a wonderful mixture that is just perfect to use in bars or under pie filling.

 The bottom of a small measuring cup will press the mixture down evenly.

 All that is left to do is the cook the crumb crust in a 350 º oven for 20 minutes.

 The crust puffs up a little and turns a light golden brown.
 Once it has cooled, you can add whatever you would like to for toppings.